sspackman99/llms-in-psychotherapy/readme.md

 #### Predictive Modeling

 I fit a logistic regression model to predict suicidal ideation (as indicated by the OQ survey) using the data.
 I also tried fitting a LightGBM model and an XGBoost model, but their performances were similar enough that I defaulted to the simplest and easiest to interpret model.
+Additionally, using a logistic regression model with an accessible likelihood allowed me to perform a statistical test to see whether using the text data in addition to the quanititative data provided value.
+This test is not possible with the other models.
+While trying logistic regression, I also tried a regularized logistic regression model, but the performance was relatively similar.
+I defaulted to the simplest model.

 ### Results